JoeBot0101/php_generators/README.md

 * generator.php - this is the generator approach
 * iterator.php - this is functionally equivalent to the generator function, just more code.

+*PS - don't gloss over Iterator classes.
+They offer similar performance to generator functions, but allow you to customize how the object gets iterated and what it returns on each iteration.*

 You can run these files rom the command line (provided you have PHP available) from within the project root directory like this:

 `php no_generator.php`